 - Deliberately destroying you own car – Qually or race ban (depending on severity and whether on more than 1 occasion)

-- Causing a collision and failing to hand the position back – 1pt (on top of penalty received for causing a collision).
+- Failing to hand the position back after causing a collision – 1pt (in addition to penalty received for causing a collision)